New York Philharmonic marks ‘homecoming’ after pandemic cancellations | Malay Mail

 The pandemic, which dealt an early and particularly deadly blow to New York, hit in the middle of the violinist-turned-conductor’s second season as music director.

-He was isolated from his musicians, prevented for months from travelling to New York due to a ban on European travelers visiting the United States.
+He was isolated from his musicians, prevented for months from travelling to New York due to a ban on European travellers visiting the United States.

 Friday’s show comes amid a ramped-up arts schedule in the city, days after the extravagant fashion-centric Met Gala and ahead of the Governors Ball music festival along with the Metropolitan Opera’s re-opening on September 27.